 The seals were protected in 1976 and from then, gradually became tamer.
 It was then that Beans Boats began trips to take people to see the seals, combining these with a landing on Blakeney Point on the high tide.
 At that time, the trips ran only during the summer months and the family would have to do other jobs over the winter such as worm digging

 Over the years the boat trips gradually got more and more popular.
-John’s son, Steven, joined the business in 1989 having done 6 years in the army and Graham’s elder son, Jason, joined in the early 1990’s after leaving his career as a chef.
-Matthew, Graham’s younger son, joined the business in 2000 and looks after telephones and bookings and Carmen, Jason's wife, can be found on the quay looking after the tickets, making this a truly family run business along with the assistance of a few close family friends.
+Graham’s elder son, Jason, joined in the early 1990’s after leaving his career as a chef.
+Matthew, Graham’s younger son, joined the business in 2000 and looks after telephones and bookings and Carmen, Jason's wife, can be found on the quay looking after the tickets with Jason's son Jonathan and daughter Lucy frequently found manning the boats, making this a truly family run business along with the assistance of a few close family friends making it very much a local affair.

-Having started all those years ago with just the one boat, we now have 6 purpose built ferries fitted out to Maritime Coastguard Agency standards.
+Having started all those years ago with just the one boat, Beans Boats have 4 purpose built ferries fitted out to Maritime Coastguard Agency standards.

 Beans Boats have a always held a belief in the philosophy that the natural environment is a place to explore and learn and have offered a range of trips for young people from all backgrounds.
 (Below) A school party from Southrepps Primary in the early 60's enjoying a trip to the Point.